High-Order Schemes for Hyperbolic Conservation Laws Using Young Measures: Numerical Examples

 prescribed in the computational domain $[-4,4]$ subject to the free boundary conditions.
 The corresponding entropy functions $\eta$ in \eref{linprog-a} are $\eta(u)=\frac{1}{2}u^2$ and $\eta(u)=|u-0.5|$.

-We compute the numerical solutions until the final time $t=3$ by the studied 1-, 2-, and 5-Order schemes on the uniform mesh with $N_x=100$, $N_\xi=1$.
+We compute the numerical solutions until the final time $t=3$ by the studied 1-Order, 2-Order, and 5-Order schemes on the uniform mesh with $N_x=100$, $N_\xi=1$.
 For the discretization in phase space, we set $u\in[-1,1]$ and use $N_{u}=50$.
-The obtained numerical results are presented in Figures \ref{fig3.11a}--\ref{fig3.11c}, and one can see that, as in the previous example, the considered YM schemes can produce non-unique solution when different entropy functions are employed.

-\begin{rmk} In the case of discontinuous fluxes, the expected distinct solutions are obtained simply by modifying the objective function in the linear programming formulation.
-Examples 4 and 5 demonstrate that the YM formulation can serve as a selection criterion for the corresponding solutions. \end{rmk}
+The obtained numerical results are presented in Figures 5.14--5.16.
+In this example, the two entropy objectives lead to essentially the same first moment, while the support plots illustrate the corresponding reconstructed Young measures.
+Together with Example 4, this demonstrates how the Young-measure formulation can incorporate different entropy-based selection mechanisms through the objective function in the linear-programming problem.

+\begin{rmk} Examples 4 and 5 show that in the case of discontinuous fluxes, the entropy used in the linear-programming objective plays the role of a selection criterion in the reconstruction step.
+The numerical results, especially those in Example 4, reflect the effect of different entropy-based selection mechanisms, while Example 5 illustrates that different objectives may also lead to essentially the same first moment.
+Moreover, by the moment constraint in the linear-programming problem, the first moment of the reconstructed Young measure satisfies

+up to the tolerance of the linear-programming solver and the phase-space discretization error.
+Hence, the moment plots in Figures \ref{fig3.10b} and \ref{fig3.11b} represent the evolved conservative variable, while the support plots in Figures \ref{fig3.10c} and \ref{fig3.11c} show how the corresponding reconstructed Young measure is distributed in phase space.

+In a deterministic setting, if the atomic measure is admissible and a strictly convex entropy is used, the entropy-minimizing Young measure is expected to be concentrated near the deterministic state, up to the phase-space discretization.
+For non-strictly convex objectives such as \(\eta(u)=|u-c|\), the minimizer of the linear-programming problem may not be unique, and the solver may select a distributed admissible measure with the same prescribed first moment.
+This does not contradict the deterministic nature of the underlying problem, since the evolved conservative variable is still given by the first moment of the Young measure. \end{rmk}